 Tenure of exercise

 You should continue the exercises for 6-8 weeks because recovery takes time.
 Usually, you should feel better within 1-2 weeks, and be able to so many of the things that seemed difficult earlier.
 Usually, your full recovery takes about 4-6 weeks but continue with the exercises for the remaining time.
 Continuing the exercise is vital to prevent the recurrence of pain.
+Using neck exercises equipment can also help you out in your recovery.

 Just as exercises can drive away from the pain, it also helps to prevent pain, which is even more important to stay healthy.
 The physical therapist can recommend some preventive exercises like rotations, shoulder circles, head lifts, and resistance exercises that you must practice daily to stay away from neck pain.